 Want something to wash it all down with?
 We might have just the thing!

 Time to tuck in – there are plenty of options when it comes to eating out in Scotland.
 All manner of restaurants, traditional pubs, cosy cafés, elegant tearooms and down-to-earth takeaways can be found across the country.
 Splash out and dine in one of Scotland’s Michelin-star restaurants.
 Join a foodie walking tour in Edinburgh or Glasgow to sample a range of top culinary experiences.
 Eat fresh seafood dishes in Scotland’s seaside towns, delight in a traditional afternoon tea, or follow a food and drink trail for a foodie road trip.
 And if you’re still struggling to decide what to eat, check out places with Taste Our Best accreditation - this guarantees that they are serving up good quality Scottish food.
+In 2021, Glasgow was recognised as the 18th most vegan friendly city in the world, proving that, no matter your tastes Scotland really does have something for everyone.

 Food festivals, pop-up restaurants, street food and cooking masterclasses are just a few examples of the food themed events you can experience in Scotland.